KalyaniAvhale/Understanding-of-Optuna-A-Machine-Learning-Hyperparameter/README.md

 ### Example 3: Implementation of Pruning algorithm with Optuna

 Here is the Optuna example that demonstrates a pruner for Keras.
 In this example, we optimize the validation accuracy of hand-written digit recognition using Keras and MNIST, where the architecture of the neural network and the learning rate of optimizer is optimized.
-Throughout the training of neural networks, a pruner observes intermediate results and stops unpromising trials.
-Code Snippet is available [here](https://github.com/KalyaniAvhale/Understanding-of-Optuna-A-Machine-Learning-Hyperparameter/blob/main/Optuna_Demo_with_Keras_DL_Network.ipynb)

 ```
 def create_model(trial):